background

 • Android 17's dessert name is Cinnamon Bin, and it's expected to arrive by June or July 2026.

-What is Android 17's dessert name?
+What Is Android 17's Dessert Name?

 Android 17's dessert name is Cinnamon Bun.
 For those unaware, a cinnamon bun is made by rolling sweet dough with a cinnamon-sugar filling, slicing it into spirals and baking until golden.
 Google may have stopped publicly branding Android versions with dessert names years ago, but internally, the tradition lives on.